 Criminal Complaints Against High-Ranking U.S. Officials

 In November 2006, CCR filed a criminal complaint requesting “an investigation and, ultimately, a criminal prosecution that will look into the responsibility of high-ranking U.S. officials for authorizing war crimes in the context of the so-called ‘War on Terror.’”
-The defendants in the case included former Secretary of Defense Donald Rumsfeld, former CIA Director George Tenet, and former Chief White House Counsel (and current Attorney General) Alberto R. Gonzales.
-The complaint was brought on behalf of 12 Iraqi citizens who were held at Abu Ghraib prison and one Guantánamo detainee -- all of whom were, according to CCR, tortured by American authorities.
+The defendants in the case included former Secretary of Defense Donald Rumsfeld, former CIA Director George Tenet, and former Chief White House Counsel Alberto Gonzales.
+The complaint was brought on behalf of 12 Iraqi citizens who were held at Abu Ghraib prison and one Guantánamo detainee.
+According to CCR, all of these detainees had been tortured by American authorities.

 Supporting the Holy Land Foundation

-CCR has filed a number of legal actions against high-ranking Israeli defendants:
+Anti-Israel CCR has filed a number of legal actions against high-ranking Israeli defendants.
+For example:

 Also in 2005, CCR brought another class action lawsuit, Belhas v.
-Ya’alon, against a former head of the Israeli Defense Force’s Army Intelligence, charging him with war crimes and extra-judicial killing for his alleged role in the Israel Defense Forces’s attack on a United Nations compound in Qana during the course of a 1996 bombing campaign directed against Hezbollah.
-This suit was thrown out on immunity grounds, a decision upheld on appeal.
+Ya’alon, against a former head of the Israeli Defense Force’s Army Intelligence, charging him with war crimes and extra-judicial killing for his alleged role in the IDF's attack on a United Nations compound in Qana during the course of a 1996 bombing campaign against Hezbollah.
+This suit was thrown out on immunity grounds, a decision that was upheld on appeal.

 Key CCR Personnel

-Rachel Meeropol, who has worked at CCR since 2002, is the co-editor and primary author of the Jailhouse Lawyers Handbook, and the editor of America’s Disappeared: Secret Imprisonment, Detainees, and the “War on Terror” (2005).
-Moreover, she is the granddaughter of Julius and Ethel Rosenberg, the Soviet spies who were executed in New York in 1953.
+Rachel Meeropol, who has worked at CCR since 2002, is the co-editor and primary author of the Jailhouse Lawyers Handbook.
+She also edited America’s Disappeared: Secret Imprisonment, Detainees, and the “War on Terror” (2005).
+Moreover, Meeropol is the granddaughter of Julius and Ethel Rosenberg, the Soviet spies who were executed in New York in 1953.
 On the 50th anniversary of their execution, Meeropol professed her grandparents' innocence, expressed the “sense of pride” she felt for how they had lived their lives, and lamented “the injustice” of “the terrible situation that they had been placed in.”
 Rachel’s father, attorney Robert Meeropol, is the founder and executive director of the Rosenberg Fund for Children.

 Laila Al-Arian, daughter of former Palestinian Islamic Jihad leader Sami al-Arian, sits on CCR's board of directors.

-Peter Weiss served for many years as CCR's vice president, and continues to hold a spot on the organization's board of directors.
+Peter Weiss served for many years as CCR's vice president and continues to hold a spot on the Center's board of directors.

-Noteworthy organizations that have contributed money to CCR include the Ohio chapter of the Council on American-Islamic Relations, the International Institute of Islamic Thought, the Safa Trust Inc., and the Trans Arab Research Institute (which in 2004 expressed its “deepest sorrow” upon hearing of the death of Palestinian terrorist mastermind Yasser Arafat).
+Noteworthy organizations that likewise have contributed substantial sums of money to CCR include the Council on American-Islamic Relations (Ohio chapter), the International Institute of Islamic Thought, the Safa Trust Inc., and the Trans Arab Research Institute (which in 2004 expressed its “deepest sorrow” upon hearing of the death of Palestinian terrorist mastermind Yasser Arafat).

 CCR identifies itself as an ally of such organizations as the (now defunct) community organization ACORN, the Alliance For Justice, Friends of the Earth, and the Malcolm X Grassroots Movement.